Kevinolm10/Fitness-zone/README.md

    - Nav is responsive:
    * Nav is in column formation when in mobile format and levels out to a row when in tablet, laptop or desktop format.
+   * Nav is changing background-color when hovered over.